awwdev/rpg/README.md

-# Mini
+# Mini 2020
-Essential library / framework (for game development and media) - modern, readable and extendable.
+This the base code for my ongoing **game / multimedia project**.
+It is intended to **show my experience with programming** in C++ and software engineering.
+It can also be used as framework and reference for your own engine.
+I choose the name "mini" since I like to write elegant and minimal code (as much as possible).

+### Contents
 - Containers (Array, Bitset, String, Map)
-- Global allocator functions
+- Global allocator
 - Logger and Profiler
 - Math (Matrix, Quaternion)
-- Window and window events
+- Window and event system
 - Vulkan Renderer and UI
-- Utils (Types)
+- Other utils

 This is Work In Progress!